grantila/core-types-suretype/README.md

 *You probably don't want to use this package directly, but rather [`typeconv`][typeconv-github-url] which uses this package to convert between TypeScript, JSON Schema, Open API, GraphQL and suretype.*

-This package converts either from core-types or JSON Schema **to** suretype validators.
-When converting from JSON Schema, the *value constraints* are maintained.
-It can also convert from TypeScript/JavaScript files exporting suretype validators, as long as they are `require()`able (i.e. have all their dependencies).
+This package converts either from core-types *or* JSON Schema, when converting *to* suretype validators.
+It also converts either to core-types *or* JSON Schema when converting *from* suretype.

+When converting to and from JSON Schema (rather than core-types), the *value constraints* are maintained.

+It can convert from TypeScript/JavaScript files exporting suretype validators, as long as they are `require()`able (i.e. have all their dependencies installed).

 ## See